go-bridget/mig/README.md

 ## Goals

-1. Define schemas, users and permissions,
-2. One way automatic or on-demand SQL migrations,
+- One way automatic or on-demand SQL migrations,
-3. Documentation and Code generation from DB schema
+- Documentation and Code generation from DB schema

 The intent of the tool is to provide a simple configuration file based setup for database schema and access, so it may be deployed in CI jobs